edgio-docs/edgio-docs/src/guides/v7/edge_functions/example_request_signing.md

 <Callout type="important">

-  Edge function runtime does not currently support a native crypto library, so a third-party library to generate the signature is needed.
-In this example, we'll use the [crypto-js](https://github.com/brix/crypto-js).
+  The Edge Function runtime does not currently support a native crypto library, so a third-party library to generate the signature is needed.
+In this example, we'll use the [crypto-js](https://github.com/brix/crypto-js) library.

 </Callout>